differentpla-net/differentpla-net.github.io/_posts/2024/2024-01-16-docker-ssh-multiple-identities.md

     npm install
 ```

-Figuring out to to make this work for people (or CI pipelines) who _aren't_ using multiple identities is left as an
+Figuring out how to make this work for people (or CI pipelines) who _aren't_ using multiple identities is left as an
 exercise for the reader.